maiths-cvl/NNL/README.md

  - Test recursive back propagation function
  - Reverse for in back propagation (instead of i and o variables)
  - Adding folder/file editor to save the weights and biases in external files when training
+ - Clean up the nnl.py file because it's in test state right now, need to make it usable